ENSpunks/Causal-Relativity-Public-/README.md

 **Causal Relativity** is a novel interpretation of relativity without spacetime or a time dimension.

-If Alice and Bob wanted to meet for a movie, then they need 3 coordinates plus a 4th coordinate, time.
+If Alice and Bob wanted to meet for a movie, then they need 3 space coordinates plus a 4th coordinate, time.
 That is wrong.

-**Causal Geometry** and the **Causal Relativity Equations** turn Alice and Bob into **Causal Spheres** unifying their respective mass, light and gravity into an instrinsic coordinate system relative to their own inertial frame if reference in **Timeless Space**.
+**Causal Geometry** and the **Causal Relativity Equations** unify mass, light and gravity into  .

 ---